labgrid-project/labgrid/doc/getting_started.rst

 .. code-block:: bash

-   $ sudo apt install python3 python3-virtualenv python3-pip python3-setuptools virtualenv
+   $ sudo apt install python3 python3-virtualenv python3-pip python3-setuptools virtualenv microcom

 In many cases, the easiest way is to install labgrid into a virtualenv: